-c.
 Duty to Report Suspected Fraud, Waste and Abuse to the Department

-The Fraud, Waste and Abuse Coordinator shall be required to report all suspected Fraud, Waste and Abuse to the Department within thirty (30) business days of the identification of the problem/issue or pattern of abuse.
-The Fraud, Waste and Abuse Coordinator is responsible for assembling all documentation supporting the referral and sending it to BPI.
-"MCO Fraud and Abuse Reporting Requirements" (Attachment 1) provides examples of Fraud and Abuse, as well as reporting information to the Department.
-The "Checklist of Supporting Documentation for Referrals" (Attachment 2) includes examples of the information that the MCO must gather and send to BPI in order to support a referral.
+The Fraud, Waste and Abuse Coordinator shall report all suspected Fraud, Waste and Abuse to the Department within thirty (30) business days of the identification of the problem/issue or pattern of abuse.
+The Fraud, Waste and Abuse Coordinator is responsible for assembling all documentation supporting the referral.
+All suspected fraud referrals must be sent to BPI and the Pennsylvania Office of Attorney General's Medicaid Fraud Control Section.
+"MCO Fraud and Abuse Reporting Requirements" (Attachment 1) provides examples of Fraud and Abuse, as well as reporting requirements.
+The "Checklist of Supporting Documentation for Referrals" (Attachment 2) includes examples of the information that the Primary Contractor and its BH-MCO must gather and send to BPI and the Commonwealth's Office of Attorney General's Medicaid Fraud Control Section in order to support a referral.
 The Fraud, Waste and Abuse Coordinator should check the appropriate boxes on the "Checklist of Supporting Documentation for Referrals" form indicating the supporting documentation information that is sent with each referral.
 A copy of the completed checklist and all supporting documentation should accompany each referral.
 All suspected Fraud, Waste and Abuse must be reported prior to any internal sanctioning, including corrective actions by the Primary Contractor or BH-MCO.

-The Fraud, Waste and Abuse Coordinator must submit to the Department quarterly statistical reports which detail its Fraud, Waste and Abuse detection and sanctioning activities regarding Providers.
+The Fraud, Waste and Abuse Coordinator must submit to the Department quarterly and annual statistical reports which detail its Fraud, Waste and Abuse detection and sanctioning activities regarding Providers.
 Depending on the nature or extent of the problem, it may also be advisable to place the individual Provider on prepayment review to avoid unnecessary expenditures during the review process.